nilearn/nilearn/doc/building_blocks/searchlight.rst

 thus constructed (under the hypothesis that there is no relationship between the tested variates and the neuroimaging signal, the so-called *null-hypothesis*) and we can compare the original F-scores to that
-distribution: The rank of the original F-scores is inversely proportional to their associated p-value.
+distribution: The higher the rank of the original F-scores, the less are their associated p-value.
 The :func:`nilearn.mass_univariate.permuted_ols` function returns the p-values computed with a permutation test.